 There’s nothing better than waking up on a Monday morning feeling oddly refreshed, and with the sun shining, birds singing and a basement flood.
 Wait, what?
 There are a million things better than that!
 But that is exactly what many local homeowners are experience Kansas City basement flooding after large amounts of rain dumped into the area over the weekend.

 Now, what do you do?
 Here is a bit of advise from our Superior Restoration and Construction staff and crew.

-After assessing the situation and making sure that there were no broken or leaking pipes and the sump pump was still working, we get to work cleaning out the floor drains to help clear any blockages that might have helped contribute to the standing water.
+After assessing the situation and making sure that there were no broken or leaking pipes, basement waterproofing failure, and that the sump pump was still working, we get to work cleaning out the floor drains to help clear any blockages that might have helped contribute to the standing water.

 Keep in mind, a flood can be anywhere from 2 inches to 2 feet (or more) of water, and that water can be sewage backup or rainwater (or a combination of the two).
 We have tried to pare down the information so that it’s applicable in any flood-type situation.